AI Motion Graphics for Social Media: How to Make Your Content Stand Out

 Ad Tips

-- Keep total video length under 30 seconds for most paid placements
+| Keep total video length under 30 seconds | Most paid placements reward concise creative. |

-- Make sure your motion graphic reinforces the CTA not distracts from it
+| Make sure motion reinforces the CTA | Motion should guide action, not distract from it. |

 How to Create AI Motion Graphics for Social Media